unyt-org/uix/docs/manual/08 Configuration.md

 ## The .dx files

 `.dx` files can be put in frontend or backend directories.
+A `.dx` configuration file in a backend directory is applied to the backend endpoint, a `.dx` file in a frontend directory is applied to each frontend endpoint.

 ### Options

-Per default, a .dx file can contain the following options:
+Per default, a .dx config file can contain the following options:
 * `endpoint`: (endpoint) The endpoint that should be used for this directory
+* `connect`: (boolean) Connect to the supranet on start (default: true)
+* `keys`: (Crypto.ExportedKeySet) Set custom private + public keys for this endpoint

 Additional options for backend endpoint may be passed according to the options defined in [Deployment](./11%20Deployment.md).